Resolve "Not Synced" Status

 - The panel labeled "Found on Device" is the configuration stored in the running configuration on the ASA.

-- Resolve the conflict by selecting one of these radio buttons and clicking Continue:
+- Resolve the conflict by selecting one of the following:

-- Accept out-of-band changes.
-This will overwrite the configuration and any pending changes stored on CDO with the device's running configuration.
+- Accept Device changes: This will overwrite the configuration and any pending changes stored on CDO with the device's running configuration.

 Rejected and accepted out-of-band changes are recorded in the change log along with what was accepted or rejected.